swcarpentry/training-course/_submissions/round-12/2/2015-03-16-filipe_fernandes.md

 **A.** Non-inclusive with the lower bound temperature.
 **B.** Misuse of elif.
 **C.** Correct
-**D.** Too restrict and do not capture the the expected difference from Fahrenheit/Kelvin notes.
+**D.** Again non-inclusive bounds (upper and lower bounds).
+Also, might be too restrict and do not capture the expected difference from Fahrenheit/Kelvin in the notes.